AdobeDocs/commerce-merchant-services.en/help/product-recommendations/events.md

 To help you visualize the training progress of each recommendation type, the [create recommendation](create.md#readiness-indicators) page displays readiness indicators.

 While data is being collected on your live site and the machine learning models are training, you can finish other testing and configuration tasks needed to set up recommendations.
-By the time you’re done with this work, the models will have enough data to create useful recommendations, allowing you to deploy them to your storefront.
+By the time you're done with this work, the models will have enough data to create useful recommendations, allowing you to deploy them to your storefront.

-If your site doesn’t get enough traffic (views, purchases, trends) for most product SKUs, there might not be enough data to complete the learning process.
+If your site doesn't get enough traffic (views, purchases, trends) for most product SKUs, there might not be enough data to complete the learning process.
 This can make the readiness indicator in the Admin seem stuck.
 The readiness indicators are meant to provide merchants with another data point in choosing what recommendations type is better for their store.
 The numbers are a guide and may never reach 100%.
 [Learn more](create.md#readiness-indicators) about readiness indicators.

 ### Backup recommendations {#backuprecs}